Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ## Generative AI

 GenAI is based on **Large Language Models (LLMs)**.
 LLMs are trained on terabytes of textual data from the Internet.
-These models have the capability of understanding human language semantics and intent.
+These models have the capability of delivering complex, high-level responses to human language prompts.

 In the case of ChatGPT, one breakthrough was the discovery that with some additional training, the LLMs can be used to produce impressive text-based results.